openvinotoolkit/openvino/docs/Documentation/openvino_ecosystem.md

 ### OpenVINO™ integration with TensorFlow (OVTF)
 A solution empowering TensorFlow developers with OpenVINO's optimization capabilities.
-With just two lines of code your application, you can offload inference to OpenVINO, while keeping the TensorFlow API.
+With just two lines of code in your application, you can offload inference to OpenVINO, while keeping the TensorFlow API.

 More resources:
 * [documentation](https://github.com/openvinotoolkit/openvino_tensorflow)